martijnvanduijneveldt/EMU/README.md

 3. Encoder is no longer specified in the default setup That wiring part can be omitted.
 <br/>

+## Calibration guide

+EMU has been developed and tested using Happy Hare.
+The setup instructions can be found [here](./docs/software_setup.md).

 ## Wiring Diagrams
 Depending on the number of lanes assembled, the wiring will vary slightly.
 Below are some initial wiring key notes to get your started.<br/>